 {

 }

-{ The distribution of people in cities by 1990 is described by a peak in the central region and a decrease further from the city centre.
-Yet, by 2020, this distribution changed (Figure \ref{fig:maps}f).
-First, population density increases with distance from the centre, peaks in the distant regions, and finally decreases again in the peri-urban areas. }
+{ The distribution of people in Mexican cities in 1990 is characterised by a peak in the central region, with densities decreasing farther from the city centre (Figure \ref{fig:all_maps}b).
+However, by 2020, this distribution had changed.
+Initially, population density increases with distance from the centre, peaking in more distant regions, before tapering off in peri-urban regions. }

-{ To characterise abandonment of a city's core, we calculated two complementary population densities (people/km$^2$): 1) the population density \emph{at distance $\rad$} from the city centre $\sigma(\rad, t)$, measured at each of a set of 100 m width concentric rings and 2) average population density \emph{up to distance $\rad$}, $\bar\sigma(\rad, t)$, which are average densities within a disk of radius $\rad$ (Section \ref{sec:est_rad_dist}).
+{ To characterise the abandonment of a city's core, we calculated two complementary population densities (people/km$^2$, Figure \ref{fig:methods}b): 1) the population density \emph{at distance $\rad$} from the city centre $\sigma(\rad, t)$, measured at each of a set of 100 m width concentric rings and 2) average population density \emph{up to distance $\rad$}, $\bar\sigma(\rad, t)$, which are average densities within a disk of radius $\rad$ (see Methods).
 Punctual densities $\sigma$ show the actual radial density distribution as a distance from the city centre, while average densities $\bar\sigma$ show how density evolves as we consider increasingly larger portions of the city.
-The difference of these densities between different years, $\Delta\sigma(\rad) = \sigma(\rad, 2020) - \sigma(\rad, 1990)$, displays a strong dependency on the distance from the city centre $\rad$ (Figure \ref{fig:brackets}).
-Despite a rapid population growth between 1990 and 2020, all cities in Mexico became less dense around their centre and more dense away from it.
-Using remoteness instead of distance to the centre directly, the values of $\Delta \sigma(\rem)$ are comparable across cities.
-Results show that for most cities $\Delta \sigma < 0$ below values of $\rem \in (2,4)$ and then the function becomes positive (Figure \ref{fig:brackets} a).
-Thus, all cities experienced a decline in density in their central areas between 1990 and 2020.
+The difference in these densities between different years, $\Delta\sigma(\rad) = \sigma(\rad, 2020) - \sigma(\rad, 1990)$, displays a strong dependence on the distance from the city centre $\rad$ (Figure \ref{fig:brackets}).
+Despite rapid population growth between 1990 and 2020, all cities in Mexico became less dense around their centres and more dense away from them.
+Using remoteness instead of distance to the centre directly, the values of $\Delta \sigma(\rem)$ are comparable across cities (Figure \ref{fig:methods}).
+For most cities, $\Delta \sigma < 0$ below values of $\rem \in (2,4)$, and then the function becomes positive (Figure \ref{fig:brackets} a).
+Thus, all cities experienced a decline in central-area density between 1990 and 2020.

 }